 There was only one eyewitness, Onslow Kirby, an estate worker, who saw the Halifax come in with a wing on fire.
 The wing suddenly burned through and fell off, and the plane plummeted to the ground.
 There were still 1,500 gallons of fuel on board, and the death of all eleven men on board was immediate.

 It was a very bad blow to the British war effort.
 Those on board were a mixture of RAF personnel and civilians, the civilians being from TRE, the Telecommunications Research Establishment, then based at Malvern College, and from EMI in London.

-Amongst the dead was Alan Dower Blumlein, an outstanding electronics engineer and inventor, who played the major part in the development of H2S which was to be the Pathfinders’ most important “blind-flying” aid.
+Amongst the dead was Alan Dower Blumlein, an outstanding electronics engineer and inventor, who had played the major part in the development of H2S, the Pathfinders’ most important “blind-flying” aid.
 See: H2S & The Pathfinders

 Bernard Lovell wrote in his diary that Blumlein’s death was ‘a national disaster’:

 Lovell’s diary from exhibition on the crash at Goodrich Village Hall, 31 March 2019

 TRE was as important and as secret an establishment as Bletchley Park.
 It had been moved to Malvern after the Bruneval raid in February 1942, which had led to the capture of German radar equipment and personnel.
 The British had realised that the same thing might happen here, so TRE was moved to a far safer location at Malvern College.
 Its local airfield for test flights was RAF Defford which was where the Halifax aircraft had come from.